 What if I don’t respond in time?

-If you still wish to participate in the program, you will need to submit a new application.
-You will need to do this during a future NHSC LRP application cycle for first-time participants.
-You will compete with other providers based on that cycle’s program requirements.
+If you still wish to participate in the program, you will need to submit a new application during a future NHSC LRP application cycle for first-time applicants.
+You will be considered along with other applicants based on that cycle's program requirements.

-Only the Secretary of HHS or their designee can make an NHSC LRP award.
+Only the HHS Secretary or their designee can make an NHSC LRP award.

 When will you notify me of an award?